Alex Borg (politician): Early life

 Borg was born in Victoria, Gozo.
 He is the son of Mary Debono Borg and Tony Borg, who served as chief of staff to former Minister for Gozo Giovanna Debono.

 He completed his legal studies at the University of Malta and has been a practicing lawyer since 2019.

-Political life
+Political career

 In November 2020, Borg was elected to the MZPN's executive committee, to serve as Gozo Coordinator in the MZPN's executive committee.

 In July 2021, Borg was elected as a member of the Nationalist Party's Executive Committee.

 Borg was elected to the House of Representatives in March 2022.

+Leadership speculation and campaign

+From his early career as an MP, Borg was tipped as a potential future leader for the party.
+In April 2022, a Malta Today survey found that around 70% of PN councillors want Grech to remain as leader.
+Borg was mentioned as an alternative candidate, as well as Franco Debono, Joe Giglio, Roberta Metsola, and Adrian Delia.
+Borg stated that he will not run for PN leader at that moment, but does not rule out a future bid.